What Is Biometric Security?

 - A sensor — to read your biometrics

 - A computer — to store your biometrics

-- Software - to connect the computer and sensor
+- Software — to connect the computer with the sensor

 Sounds relatively simple.